OpenSecuritySummit/oss-website/content/sessions/2021/mini-summits/Apr/Owasp/O2-Platform-tools-you-can-use-today.md

 ## About this session

-This session will focus on how to use O2 multiple Platform's Static Analysis tools
+This session will focus on how the multiple O2 Platform tools you can use today

 ### O2 Platform